mushroomlabs/django-activitypub-toolkit/docs/pages/tutorials/creating_custom_context_models.md

 ## Summary

-You have learned to create custom context models for both existing platform extensions and entirely new vocabularies.
-Context models map RDF predicates to Django fields, enabling relational queries over federated data.
+You have learned to create custom Context definitions and their corresponding context models for both existing platform extensions and entirely new vocabularies.
+Context definitions establish the vocabulary semantics, while context models provide the storage and processing implementation.

-The pattern applies universally: define the namespace, map predicates to fields, implement detection logic, register the context, and run migrations.
+The pattern applies universally: define your Context with namespace and document, register it in settings, create the context model with field mappings, implement detection logic, register the model, and run migrations.
 Multiple contexts coexist on references, each handling its vocabulary independently.

 Custom contexts enable applications to extend ActivityPub without forking the protocol.
 Your mood tracking vocabulary might gain adoption.
 Other servers implementing it can federate mood data with yours.
 This is how the Fediverse evolves—through vocabulary extension rather than protocol modification.